 The Club is delighted to announce that Academy goalkeeper, Jed Ward, has penned his first professional deal.

-The 17-year-old goalkeeper has been the Club since the age of eight, progressing through the Academy ladder and impressing during his time as a scholar.
+The 17-year-old goalkeeper has been at the Club since the age of eight, progressing through the Academy ladder and impressing during his time as a scholar.

 The youngster began his football journey at Bradley Stoke United, before being scouted by Rovers to join the Academy at the U9 age group.